In this paper, I present five different strategies you can use to trade inverse volatility. Why trade inverse volatility you ask?

 As long as the front month is in contango (curve goes up from left to right), such as in the chart above, you can go short VXX or long XIV.
 Sometimes you will see the front part of the curve go up until the front month goes to backwardation.

-Here in this graph you see the days of the last fiscal cliff fear spike.
+Here in this graph by VixCentral you see the days of the last fiscal cliff fear spike.

 If the two front month of the VIX term curve are in backwardation and the curve drops downwards, such as in the chart above on October 7.-8., this is a clear sign to exit VXX or XIV.
 From October 10, the curve returned to contango and you could have again shorted VXX or gone long XIV.